mathiasvkaiz/robond-robotic-arm-pick-and-place-p2/writeup.md

 The overall matrix from base_link to Grapper with respect to pose (position and orientation) is shown following:
 ![alt text][image3]

-The transformation matrix from base link to EE is derived in `IK_server.py` code line 170.
+The transformation matrix from base link to EE is derived in `IK_server.py` code line 152.
-Correction of Grabber (line 104)  and pose of Grabber (line 109) are applied in function `calculate_ee()` from line 90 on.
+Correction of Grabber (line 84)  and pose of Grabber (line 88) are applied in function `calculate_ee()` from line 70 on.

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

 I used the closed-form approach that is much faster than a numerical approach to get the joint angles by known pose of End Effector (Grabber).
-But it has it's limitations that only on cetrain cases this appraoch can be used.
+But it has it's limitations that only on cetrain cases this approach can be used.

 There are two conditions of whose one must be satisfied:
 - Three neighboring joint axes intersect at a single point